ozolsmartins/ozolsclubachievements/README.md

 - lockId: string (optional)
 - userId: string (username; case‑insensitive exact match)
 - showGlobal: "1" to show lifetime leaderboard (only visible in Month mode, not in user search)
+ - season: string (season key).
+When present, it overrides date/period and uses the season’s start/end window.
+Treated like Month for user‑centric metrics.

 Timezone behavior
 - All hour‑based and day‑bucketing calculations in the API are timezone‑aware and use the server’s local timezone.
 This keeps UI and backend aligned for 08:00/22:00 logic and distinct‑day counting.